tadgy/bash-ini-parser/README.md

 Bash INI File Parser
 ====================
 This is my attempt at a Bash INI File Parser.
-It's probably not elegant, certainly not fast, but it does implement a large set of options and features.
+It's probably not elegant, certainly not as fast as in other languages (but it did process a >3k line file in under 1 second), but it does implement a large set of options and features.

 I started work on this parser simply because I couldn't find an existing example that wasn't just a hack, incomplete or didn't have the features I expected from